 Linalool has a spicy yet floral scent.
 It is found in many plants, including sweet basil, lavender, and coriander.

 Linalool helps relieve stress and anxiety and may improve sleep for insomnia patients.
 It has anaesthetic and pain-relieving properties and may also help with neurological conditions like Alzheimer’s.

 Amnesia Haze and Pink Kush are strains that contain high levels of linalool.

 Myrcene has a woody, musky, earthy scent and a slightly sweet taste.
 It is also found in hops, mangoes, and lemongrass.

 Myrcene has antifungal and antibacterial properties.
 It also acts as an anti-inflammatory.
-Myrcene is a sedative, relaxing the muscles and helping with sleep.
+Myrcene is a sedative relaxing the muscles and helps with sleep.